Rocket-CDS/DNNrocket/API/Documents/SystemDefaults.md

 Currently The RocketContentAPI system is automatically activated on creation of a portal.
 Other systems can also be setup to be activated.

 ## 1. Get the Default Data
-The defasult setup needs to be created.
+The default setup needs to be created.
 The best way to do this is to setup a system in the RocketPortal and then get the "postnfo" data on the save event.
 This can be done by putting a break on the paramcmd "rocketsystem_save".

 Once the data has been placed into an editor all the hidden fields can be removed.